 4. Do make use of the free-rolling papers and equipment

 Are you an expert and have mastered the art of rolling a joint yourself?
 Good on you!
 Then you’ll love to know that most Dutch coffeeshops give out rolling papers and filters for free.

-Usually, there are little dispensers scattered on the counter or in the smoking area and you can just help yourself.
-The same goes for grinders and lighters if you’re smoking at the shop. 🔥
+Usually, there are little dispensers scattered on the counter or in the smoking area, and you are free to help yourself.
+The same goes for grinders and lighters, as long as you’re smoking at the shop. 🔥